 Delegate admin permissions

 When building out your intranet, often Confluence administrators aren’t the same people in charge of designing, structuring, and creating its underlying content.
-With this in mind, Refined has an admin-level permission that can be delegated to any licensed Confluence user, regardless of their Confluence permissions.
+With this in mind, you can delegate admin-level permissions to any licensed Confluence user in your organization, regardless of their Confluence permissions.

-This level allows the user to manage all aspects of the Refined app.
-They can create themes, manipulate the site builder hierarchy, and even edit all the layouts.
+Refined Administrators can manage all aspects of the Refined Sites app.
+They can create themes, edit the site structure, and even edit all the landing pages.
+You can also give admin permissions on a site-level, allowing the user to only manage that particular site.

 Integrate JSM help desks

-Jira Service Management help desks can be incorporated by using both Refined for Confluence Cloud and Refined for Jira Service Management Cloud, together.
-Simply add a JSM project into the Site Builder, and then surface content from that project on your intranet.
+Jira Service Management help desks can be incorporated by using both Refined Sites for Confluence and Refined Sites for Jira Service Management, together.
+Simply add a JSM project into the site structure, and then surface content from that project on your intranet.

 Recap:

-• With Refined for Jira Service Management, you can add service desks directly into your intranet so users don’t have to go elsewhere to get IT or HR help, for instance.
+- With Refined Sites for Jira Service Management, you can add service desks directly into your intranet so users don’t have to go elsewhere to get IT or HR help, for instance.